-As of February 2014, more than 475 scientists and engineers from 85 institutions participate in the LBNE Science Collaboration.
+As of August 2014, more than 525 scientists and engineers from 90 institutions participate in the LBNE Science Collaboration.
 The collaborators come from universities and national laboratories, including collaborators from the United States, India, Italy, Japan, Brazil and the UK.
-Collaborators encourage and anticipate further international participation.

 Professor Robert Wilson (left) from Colorado State University and Dr. Milind Diwan (right) from Brookhaven National Laboratory are serving as the scientific co-spokespersons for the collaboration.
 Members of the collaboration are working closely with the LBNE Project team to design the experimental facilities.
-A more detailed view of the collaboration organizational structure is also available.
 The collaboration has developed a vision statement to help guide its efforts through the design phase of the projects.

 The primary goal of this collaboration is to perform a world-leading long-baseline neutrino oscillation experiment that will reach unprecedented sensitivity and precision for addressing the neutrino mass hierarchy, CP violation in neutrino mixing, and the value of the mixing parameter θ13.
 This experiment will require the development and construction of new facilities which could also provide new capabilities to search for nucleon decay, observe neutrinos emitted by supernovae in our galaxy and beyond, and other important topics in physics and astrophysics.

 The experiment concept includes a high-intensity neutrino beam generated at Fermilab and a large underground detector facility at the Homestake mine in Lead, South Dakota.
 The neutrino beam will be generated by a high-power proton beam that exceeds present capabilities, and the neutrino beam configuration must be optimized for the baseline and neutrino oscillation parameters.
 We have identified two detector technologies with the potential to achieve our science goals: a water Cerenkov detector (WCD) and a liquid argon (LAr) time projection chamber.
 The collaboration envisions a detector with a mass on the order of 100 kilotons for WCD and several kilotons for LAr.
 An ideal experiment might be a mixture of WCD and LAr detectors due to their complementary capabilities.